Supply Market Analysis - Example Questions

 • Is the requirement very unusual?

-• Is there an innovative solution?
+• Is there, or could there be, an innovative solution?

 • Is there uncertainty about the technological/eCommerce capabilities of the market?